1 killed, 1 injured in NW Atlanta shooting; GBI investigating

-One person was killed and another was injured when gunfire erupted at a gathering in northwest Atlanta early Sunday morning.
+A man was killed and another man was injured when gunfire erupted at a gathering in northwest Atlanta early Sunday morning.

-An Atlanta police officer returned fire when he heard the gunshots ring out in the crowd of people, prompting the GBI to investigate the incident as an officer-involved shooting.
-Officer-involved shooting is a term used by the GBI and can be broadly applied in any number of situations.
+The shooting happened at a reunion event for the former Bowen Homes public housing community, according to a Facebook discussion group created for the community.
+Officials said an Atlanta police officer returned fire when he heard gunshots ring out in the crowd, prompting the GBI to investigate the incident as an officer-involved shooting.

+Gabriel Parker, 38, was killed during the shooting, according to a GBI statement.

-Police were sent to the area to respond to the gathering when an officer spotted two people shooting at each other, the statement said.
-The officer pulled out a weapon of his own and started shooting in return, officials said.
+After arriving in the area, an officer spotted two people shooting at each other, the statement said.
+The officer pulled out his weapon and returned fire, officials said.

 “At this time it is unclear who shot whom, but two people sustained gunshot wounds,” Atlanta police said.